Background and Preliminary Organisation

 The members of the Organizing Committee were:

 - Dr Pierre Glorieux, Belgium

 Charles Hill (Great Britain) and Dr. Paul Cibrie (France)

 The second meeting of the Organizing Committee was held in Paris in November 1946.
 Further progress was made on the Constitution and Bylaws and it was decided to invite the American Medical Association to nominate one of its members to serve on the Organizing Committee.
-Dr Louis H. Bauer the first Secretary General of the WMA was nominated by the AMA to serve on the Committee, and Dr Elmer L. Anderson to serve as alternate.
+Dr Louis H. Bauer the first Secretary General of the WMA was nominated by the American Medical Association (AMA) to serve on the Committee, and Dr Elmer L. Anderson to serve as alternate.

 The final draft of the Constitution and Bylaws was approved at the third meeting of the Organizing Committee held in London in April 1947, and plans were made to hold the First General Assembly in Paris in September 1947.
 The draft set dues at 20 Swiss centimes per member of the national medical association with a minimum subscription of 1,000 SFrs, and a maximum of 10,000.

 The fourth and final meeting of the Organizing Committee was held in Paris 1946, the day before the convening of the General Assembly (September 17-18, 1947).
 The proposed Constitution and Bylaws was adopted on the first Assembly day with minor amendments.
 The meeting became the First General Assembly of the WMA, and 27 national medical associations represented became the founder member associations.

 - Federal Council of the BMA in Australia

 - Chinese Medical Association (dropped in 1952)